-Our best bread machine reviews will help you select the right bread maker for your own home.
+Selecting the best bread machine will make baking bread a breeze .
 Homemade bread is one thing many home cooks aspire to make yet never get around to doing.
 Making bread by hand is labor-intensive and time-consuming.
 It takes a lot of skill and equipment to make a good loaf.

 Luckily, there is a new generation of bread machines on the market.
 Unlike older machines, these modern bread makers handle all the mixing, kneading and rising without requiring your attention.
 You can even do the prep work in advance and have a hot loaf waiting for you in the morning.